gmzorz/cod4cm/README.md

 #### Todo

-* A 'Wallhack' (aka depthhack material property).
+* Chams (aka depthhack material property).
+This has already been done, but not yet compatible as demos running on vanilla cod.
-* Explosive Bullets/Silent aim

 ### Installing and running: